Key Takeaways

 Disparate impact based on race: People of African-American ethnicity disproportionately face going to prison as a “Prohibited Person in Possession of a Firearm.”
 And often the reason they are “prohibited” is an old drug conviction, which triggers the lifetime gun ban in Minnesota Statutes §624.712, subdivision 5, felony “Crimes of Violence” because that list includes “and chapter 152 (drugs, controlled substances).”
 So if you were convicted of a felony drug crime 20 years ago, and have been a model law-abiding citizen ever since, that statute can send you to prison for the “gun crime” of simply possessing an unused firearm in your home for defense of your family.

-We don’t need to know why.
-It’s enough to know that this law is immoral, irrational, and disproportionately impacts people based on race.
-People may not be racist.
-But we objectively know that this law has an unfair impact on large numbers of otherwise innocent people, based on race.
+This is law should win the New Jim Crow award for the law with the most devastating disparate impact based on race in Minnesota.
+It fills our prisons for a non-violent “crime” without a victim, for mere possession, based on the person not harmful conduct.
+This law is immoral, irrational, and disproportionately impacts people based on race.
+People as individuals may not be racist.
+But we objectively know that this law has an unfair systemic impact on large numbers of otherwise innocent people, based on race.
 See:

 Prohibited Person in Possession of Firearm.